ancadejo10/Mandelbrot-Set/README.md

 So?
 -

-I wont update this things.
+* I wont update this things.
-It's open source(Give me credits pls).
+* It's open source(Give me credits pls).
-Anyone can use this.
+* Anyone can use this.
-Dont tell you wrote the original software.
+* Dont tell you wrote the original software.
-Wikipedia is usefull :D.
+* Wikipedia is usefull :D.

+Conclusion
+-

+Why is this even have a conclusion?

 ## The End